garyranson/graph-wip/doc/usage.md

 ### css

 This directory should contain all your project's CSS files.
-It includes some initial CSS to help get you started from a solid foundation.
+It includes some initial CSS to help getCallbacks you started from a solid foundation.
 [About the CSS](css.md).

 ### doc